chaos-polymtl/lethe/doc/source/parameters/cfd/mesh.rst

     # Indicates that the mesh is a simplex mesh
     set simplex     = false

+    # Indicates if the manifold should be removed after initial refinements
+    set remove manifold after initialization = false end

 * The following choices for the mesh type are available:
     * ``gmsh``: if this type is chosen, a ``.msh`` file generated from GMSH can be used.
 In this case, the grid file name must be specified in the ``file name`` variable.
     * ``dealii``: if this type is chosen, the deal.II grid generator class can be used.
 For additional documentation on these grids, you can consult the deal.II documentation for the `GridGenerator <https://www.dealii.org/current/doxygen/deal.II/namespaceGridGenerator.html>`_ .
 The type of grid is specified by the ``grid type`` parameter and the arguments used for grid generation by the ``grid arguments`` parameter.